mohoja313/ESP32-SensorStream/README.md

     Click on the green play button next to the Application.java file to run the server.

+   *YOU SHOULD CHANGE PORT IN CONFIG TO YOUR CUSTOM PORT*

 6. **Check if the Server is Running**:

     Once you run the server, you should see output in the console like: